 top of page

-• Writer's pictureHans Faber
+Writer's pictureHans Faber

-Groove is in the Hearth
+Groove is in the Hearth.
+Very Superstitious is the Way

 Kierin Magenta Kirby

-After the Roman Period and the Migration Age, the whole area between Sincfala, i.e. inlet the Zwin in Flanders, and the river Weser had turned into territory of the Frisians.
-Also, much of the Wadden Sea coast of Schleswig-Holstein was colonized by Frisians from the Early Middle Ages onward.
+After the Roman Period and the Migration Age, the whole area between Sincfala, i.e. inlet the Zwin in the region of Flanders, and the River Weser had become territory of the Frisians.
+Also, much of the Wadden Sea coast of the state of Schleswig-Holstein was colonized by Frisians from the Early Middle Ages onward.
 This is the region known today as Nordfriesland.
-Albeit cultural Frisian, region Nordfriesland was never part of political Frisia.
-From the High Middle Ages onward, western Frisia had become under control of counts of Flanders and of Holland.
-Remaining Frisia still encompassed the area between the river Vlie and the river Weser, in other words, current provinces Friesland and Groningen in the Netherlands, and regions Ostfriesland and Land Wursten in Germany.
-This more or less would continue to be the status quo until the sixteenth century, when the remainder of Frisia was dissolved too.
+Albeit cultural Frisian, the region of Nordfriesland was never part of political Frisia.
+From the High Middle Ages onward, Frisia west of the River Vlie had become under control of the counts of Flanders and of Holland.
+The remainder of Frisia encompassed the area between the River Vlie and the River Weser.
+In other words, the current provinces of Friesland and Groningen in the Netherlands, and the region of Ostfriesland including the area Butjadingen and Stadland in Germany.
+Land Wursten, the marshlands bordering the River Weser to the east, was cultural Frisian too, but not part of Ostfriesland.

 1. Oracle rods, spinning wool, and all that

-Almost 200 so-called oracle rods, being used to cast lots with, have been recovered, especially in the region northwest Germany and in the north of the Netherlands.
-These are dated from the Roman Period into the Middle Ages.
-The practice of casting lots was even incorporated into the late-eighth-century Lex Frisionum.
-The codex Lex Frisionum is the codification of the laws of the Frisians, and was ordered by the Christen Frankish kingdom to which Frisia was subjected to then.
-Therefore, the heathen practice of casting lots was modified as being a sign of God to determine who was guilty when in a riot someone was killed (Hines 2021).
-And, are we not talking about 'it is someone's destiny' and do we not all love the lottery still?
+The pagan practice of casting lots was even incorporated into the late-eighth-century codex Lex Frisionum.
+The Lex Frisionum is the codification of the laws of the Frisians, and was ordered by the Frankish kingdom.
+The powerful Christian realm to which Frisia was subjected by then.
+Therefore, the pagan practice of casting lots was modified in the Lex Frisionum as being a sign of God to determine who was guilty when, for example, in a riot someone was killed (Hines 2021).
+Besides, are we not talking about 'it is someone's destiny' and do we not all love the lottery to this very day?
 Casting lots, therefore, a pagan practice that survived Christianization.
-Oracle rods that have been preserved are made of silver, bronze, bone or horn.
-According to the same Tacitus, oracle rods were made of branches of fruit-bearing trees.
-It might these wooden lots did not survive the passage of time, of course.

 Not only mankind was submitted to lot or destiny.
-Interestingly, the gods too.
-This make you wonder, what was lot then?
+Interestingly, gods and deities too.
+This makes one wonder: what was lot then?
 Maybe it was the Fates of Greek mythology.
 The Fates, a trio of goddesses, determined the destiny of each and every human.
 One of the three goddesses was Clotho.
 It made wool and spun the so-called Thread of Life.
 Goddess Lachesis measured the length of the thread.
 Goddess Atropos cut the thread with its shears, meaning death.
-And, were it in old Germanic mythology not the three wool spinning maidens who lived next to the well Urđr, below the tree Uggdrasil?
-The maidens were named Urđr, Verđandi and Skuld, successively ‘what once was’, ‘what is born to be’, and ‘what will be’.
-Parallels with the Greel Fates are there, of course.
-Wool production, by the way, was a major and crucial economic activity for the Frisians, and its handicraft was protected by the Lex Frisionum mentioned above.
-If, for example, you would hurt a spinster, you had to face very severe punishment (check our post Haute couture from the salt marsh).
+And, was it not the three wool-spinning maidens in Germanic mythology that lived next to the well Urđr below the tree Uggdrasil?
+The maidens were named Urđr, Verđandi and Skuld, successively ‘what once was’, ‘what is born to be’ and ‘what will be’.
+Parallels with the Greek Fates are there, of course.

 In European folklore, spinning and weaving wool was linked to the world of fairies and myths.
 Scottish weavers offered milk to the Highland fairy named Loireag.
 Then there is the Germanic winter spirit called Berchta, also known as Perchta, Frau Holle, or Mother Hulda.
 In this fairy tale the stepdaughter is pricked by a spinning wheel, which sets the events in motion.
 Also, Sleeping Beauty, or Toarnroaske or Doornroosje, is pricked by a spinning wheel.
 In Wales exists the fairy spinner Gwarwyn-a-Throt and in Ireland the fairy spinner Girle Guairle.
 Furthermore, in medieval Scandinavia a female spirit called Seidr existed, meaning 'thread'.